undecidedapollo/pylot-flow/README.md

 ```

-### Using flow (imperative coding)
+### Using flow (declarative coding)

-Using flow provides the benefits of imperative, functional programming with the computational efficiency of using an explicit loop.
+Using flow provides the benefits of declarative, functional programming with the computational efficiency of using an explicit loop.

 In the example below, it only has to invoke the filter function 6 times (1-6) until it finds the first valid value.
-Since ```firstOrDefault()``` is being used, it stops once it reaches the first value, saving valuable computation time.
+Since ```firstOrDefault()``` is being used, it stops once it reaches the first valid value, saving valuable computation time.

 ```javascript
 //Import flow library